jimbomcb/BirdPoop-Game/README.md

 Requirements
 -------------------------
-This mod is requires both VR mode (oculus rift) AND an xbox 360 controller attached.
+This mod requires both VR mode (oculus rift) AND an xbox 360 controller attached.

 This mod also requires Half-Life 2 to be installed, launched at least once and converted to SteamPipe (should happen automatically if you launched it recently).